unosquare/raspberryio/README.md

 ```

 After that, you can reboot the raspberry.
 To check if dotnet is installed just run "dotnet" and a message should show.
+If you run into issues with error messages such as framework not found '2.0.0', it must be because the latest version might not be a stable version and the runtime is not rolled forward utomatically in this case.
+A simple solution is to create a 2.0.0 runtime symlink based on the current version.
+See the following link for detailed info: https://github.com/dotnet/cli/issues/7543

 ```
 pi@localhost~$ dotnet